dev-protocol/khaos/.github/CONTRIBUTING.md

 1. Create your feature branch: `git checkout -b awesome-feature`
 1. Commit your changes: `git commit -am "Add awesome feature"`
 1. Push to the branch: `git push origin awesome-feature`
-1. Submit a pull request to master branch in this repository
+1. Submit a pull request to main branch in this repository

 ## How to start development for a new authorize and query method?